Emphasis Mine In Bible Verses

 you shall not listen to the words of that prophet or that dreamer of dreams; for the Lord your God is testing you to find out if you love the Lord your God with all your heart and with all your soul.
 (Deuteronomy 13:3 NASB)

-However, we have to remember that God rewards or punishes on the basis of our actions, not according to His foreknowledge.
-We have to actually do it before it counts.
+However, we have to remember that God does not reward or punish us based on His foreknowledge.
+We have to actually do right or wrong before it counts.

-A very similar situation exists with what is called 'conditional prophecy' which means that the prophecy is contingent upon man's response.
+Conditional Prophecy A very similar situation exists with what is called 'conditional prophecy' which means that the 'prophecy' is contingent upon man's response.
 IF they do something they will be blessed, IF they do not they will be punished.
-Quite honestly I find "conditional prophecy" a rather pretentious term which is more than a little confusing.
-Why not call it what it is - a warning?
+The book The Openness of God by Clark H. Pinnock (in collaboration with four others) makes the following statement

 If God knows the future exhaustively then conditional prophecies lose their integrity..
 They do not express genuine divine intention.
 They are nothing more than hypothetical assertions that God knows fully will never be realized.
 [02]

-The authors then bring up the example of Nineveh, capitol of Assyria.
+The authors then bring up the example of Nineveh the capitol of Assyria.
 The people were told by the prophet Jonah that the city would be destroyed in forty days.
 In summary, the Ninevites repented and the city was spared.
 The book says...

 In the traditional view, Jonah's announcement that Nineveh would be destroyed did not represent something that God really intended to do, since he knew exactly how the Ninevites would respond.
 It was simply a ploy that produced the desired result.
 [03]